jmarkramirez01-cmd/studious-octo/README.md

 My first repository im learning how to use git
 ## Description
-This repository is a practice project where i experiment with git commands push changes mangae branches it include samples file to help me learn version control
+This repository is a practice project where i experiment with git commands push changes manage branches it include samples file to help me learn version control
 ## Features
 - Practice creating files